adjust/smart_banner_sdk/README.md

 // Then resulting deeplink is "myapp://products/jeans?product=cool-jeans&promo=spring_10"
 ```

-**Important**: if your web app is a single page applications (SPA) you should to call `AdjustSmartBanner.show()` after page address changed since the sdk itself is unable to track navigation events and retrieve an updated URL.
+**Important**: if your web app is a single page applications (SPA) you should call `AdjustSmartBanner.show()` after page address changed since the sdk itself is unable to track navigation events and retrieve an updated URL.

 **Important**: the `context` passed to the sdk is a prior choice to fill in placeholders, and GET parameters with the same keys are ignored in favor of the `context`.